 Driver Score is the average score of the question that makes up a Driver.

 Driver Impact tells you the predictive impact that a Driver has on the Outcome Score - if you improve the Driver’s Score, it could potentially improve the Outcome Score.
-The Driver’s Impact has a scale of High, Medium, Low, and Non-Significant.
+The Driver’s Impact has a scale of Extremely High, Very High, High, Medium, Low, Very Low, and Non-Significant.

-- High Impact - if you work on this Driver, your Outcome Score will likely improve
+- Extremely High, Very High, High Impact - if you work on this Driver, your Outcome Score will likely improve

 - Medium Impact - if you work on this Driver, your Outcome Score could potentially improve

-- Low Impact - if you work on this Driver, there is a small chance that your Outcome Score will improve
+- Low, Very Low Impact - if you work on this Driver, there is a small chance that your Outcome Score will improve

 - Non-Significant - there is too much random data to determine a meaningful pattern or trend for this Driver’s Impact (this usually happens when the survey audience size is small)